180 Life Sciences Corp. Announ - GuruFocus.com

 About 180 Life Sciences Corp.

-180 Life Sciences Corp. is a clinical-stage biotechnology company driving ground-breaking studies into clinical programs which are seeking to address major unmet medical needs.
-The Company’s focus is a novel program to treat several inflammatory disorders using anti-TNF (tumor necrosis factor).
+180 Life Sciences Corp. is a clinical-stage biotechnology company driving groundbreaking studies into clinical programs which are seeking to address major unmet clinical needs.
+The Company’s primary focus is a novel program to treat inflammatory disorders using anti-TNF (tumor necrosis factor).

 Forward-Looking Statements